hekynu/easyanki/readme.txt

 THIS IS AN ANKI ALTERNATIVE.
 Think Anki has too many features?
-Try This!
+Try this!
 This has nothing!